zhansong01/zhansong01.github.io/_pages/about.md

 # About Me

 I am a first-year Computer Engineering Ph.D. student at the University of Maryland, College Park, advised by Prof. Cunxi Yu.
 My research interests include Logic Synthesis, Formal Verification, and AI/LLM for EDA.
+I welcome collaboration on any research projects in these areas - feel free to contact me at zhansong@umd.edu if you're interested in working together.

+You can find my CV [here](docs/cv.pdf).

 <span class='anchor' id='education'></span>